• Skip to primary navigation

 7. Remove the veggies and pork from the oven and then place on a large platter.

-8. Make sauce in that same pan and then serve on top of the the tender pork and veggies.
+8. Make the butter apple pan sauce in that same skillet.
+Serve sauce on top of the the tender pork and veggies.

 Tips and tricks for making pork tenderloin with apples and onions